GiancarlosIO/webpack-nexus/packages/webpack-nexus/README.md

 ## Features
 * Webpack: Dev and Prod configurations inspired by the awesome work of [React boilerplate](https://github.com/react-boilerplate/react-boilerplate) 🔨
 * Babel: ES6/ES7, Jsx and plugins configured for dev and production mode. ⚛️
-* Styling with styled-components 💅
+* Styling with styled-components and tailwind (it use purgecss under the hook to remove unused css rules) 💅
 * Typing with typescript and eslint ✔️
 * Auto formatter with prettier 🔄
 * vscode configured to work with eslint + typescript + prettier 💙
-* _React-apollo: coming soon..._
+* React-apollo: with withApollo flag in the command line
 * _Jest: coming soon.._
 * _Husky + lint-stagged: coming soon..._
 * _webpack-nexus.js: file to configure/overrite the actual webpack/babel configuration, coming soon..._